 This is the most common "gotcha" in GPUaaS pricing.
 Most providers let you upload data for free (ingress), but some charge you to move data out of their network (egress).

 For example, you train a 50GB model on a remote cluster.
-After it’s finished, you download the weights to your local machine, and find an extra $4–$6 added to your bill just for the data transfer.
+After it’s finished, you download the weights to your local machine, and find an extra item in your bill just for the data transfer.

 Contracts and Commitments